 - 1 course in plasma fundamentals - 1 course in plasma technology - 1 laboratory course - 1 course in supporting sciences - 2.
 Of the 14 hours required, 1 courses (or 3 hours) may be doubled counted from another Rackham graduate degree.
 This double counting is consistent with Rackham requirements that at most 1/6 of the credits for a graduate degree can be double counted. - 3.
 The laboratory requirement may be satisfied by an appropriate extramural research experience (e.g., internship at a national laboratory, company or collaborating university) that has a substantial laboratory component.
-Approval must be obtained by petition from the GPSE Program Committee. - 4.
+Approval must be obtained by petition from the GPSE Program Committee.
+The extramural experience may satisfy the laboratory requirement but does not count towards the 14 hours required for the certificate unless the student is simultaneously enrolled in an appropriate University of Michigan special topics course. - 4.
 Research on a topic closely related to PSE.
 (Required) This option may be met in one of two ways: - Completion of a PhD thesis on a topic closely related to PSE.
 The appropriateness of the thesis topic will be approved by the GPSE Program Committee.